 At Signature we have extensive experience in investigating, initiating and defending all types of civil fraud claims.
 We understand the commercial and strategic issues relating to civil fraud claims and provide robust advice on how to handle them.
 Interim measures are frequently required, including search and seizure orders and freezing injunctions, to prevent dissipation of assets prior to the issue of proceedings.

-Our significant experience in asset tracing across multiple jurisdictions includes the use of Norwich Pharmacal Orders for the disclosure of documents and information, and to discover the identity of individuals.
-In securing and enforcing foreign judgments, we regularly work with claimants who want to freeze and recover the assets of defendants.
+Our significant experience in asset tracing across multiple jurisdictions includes the use of pre-action (including Norwich Pharmacal) techniques for the disclosure of documents and information, and to discover the identity of individuals.
+In securing and enforcing foreign judgments, we regularly work with claimants who seek pre-emptive relief, or want to freeze and recover the assets of defendants.

 Chambers and Partners and The Legal 500 recognise Signature as a leading firm for Civil Fraud.

 Individual lawyers are also highly rated.
-Chambers ranks Signature’s founding partner, Graham Huntley, for his experience in fraud disputes and investigations.
+Chambers ranks Signature’s founding partner, Graham Huntley, highly for his experience in fraud disputes and investigations.
 He has been described by Chambers as an “incredibly able” fraud practitioner with a “real eye for detail” who “puts his heart and soul into the case for his client”.
 The Guide notes that Graham is “regularly involved in cross-border cases with significant elements of fraud.”
-He is also recognised as a ‘Leading Individual’ for Civil Fraud by The Legal 500 UK 2021 and has been described by the directory as “a veteran of large fraud cases”, “an extraordinary legal mind” and “a force of nature, a very impressive litigator with a deeply commercial intelligence and a willingness to go more than the extra mile for his clients”.
+He is consistently recognised as a ‘Leading Individual’ for Civil Fraud by the annual Legal 500 UK Guide and is described as a “force of nature” and an “impressive litigator”.
+He has also been described by the directory as “a veteran of large fraud cases” with “an extraordinary legal mind”.

 Civil Fraud & Asset Tracing Team